sadiechi/research/README.md

 #### What is something kind that someone has done for you?

 #### If you were describing programming to someone who knows nothing about it, what would you say?

+Programming tells a computer exactly what to do and how to work.

 #### Which parts of this course made you feel doubtful of your own innate ability?